Sudanese cholera epidemic (2024–present): History

-Cholera is a disease resulting from a bacterial infection and most often transmitted through polluted water.
-The illness leads to intense diarrhoea and rapid loss of fluids.
-Without timely treatment it can be fatal within a few hours, even in people who were in good health beforehand.
-The war in Sudan has created conditions that allow the disease to spread quickly.
-Water and sewage systems have been damaged or destroyed, and many medical facilities have closed due to lack of supplies.
-By november 2025, more than 11.7 million people have been displaced, including around 7.26 million people within Sudan, forcing many into overcrowded areas with very poor sanitation.
-Limited access to clean water, open defecation and poor waste management make faecal contamination of water supplies common, enabling the bacteria to circulate rapidly.
-The heavy rain season in 2025 further worsened conditions by flooding roads, slowing aid deliveries and leaving communities without clean water.
-These combined factors created an environment in which cholera could move rapidly through the population.
+In August 2023, three suspected cholera cases were detected in Al Qadarif State in Sudan, but financial constraints and a concurrent dengue outbreak hindered a proper response.

+In August 2024, cholera was declared in Al Qadarif, Kassala and River Nile states.
+By mid-December, more than 47,000 cases had been recorded across 81 localities in 11 of Sudan’s 18 states, with about 1,235 deaths and a case fatality rate of 2.6 percent, well above the WHO benchmark of under 1 percent.
+Because access to many areas is limited and reporting is constrained, actual numbers are believed to be higher, with reduced community referrals further contributing to undercounting.

 In October 2024, a cholera outbreak was declared in South Sudan, with the epidemic centred in Khartoum.
 As of August 2025, Khartoum State continued to be the most affected area, yet the epidemic had spread throughout Sudan's refugee camps, and vaccination programmes had been rolled out.

 In October 2025, CARE International reported that Sudan’s cholera outbreak was accelerating, with infection and fatality rates that far exceeded the emergency threshold.
 (Note: The emergency threshold is the mortality rate above which an emergency is said to be occurring.
 The emergency threshold for cholera is less than 1%.)
 The organization noted that the collapse of health services had left more than three-quarters of facilities destroyed, severely limiting the response capacity.
 Shortages of medical supplies, chlorine and clean water, combined with insecurity and insufficient funding, further deepened the crisis as the rainy season continued.